Ehnvik/Pokemon-Memory-Game/README.md

 ### **Page Title**

 * The page title (h1) is placed on top of the game board.
 The title refers to the Pokemon slogan "Gotta Catch 'Em All".
-It also give the player instructions of what the game is about.
+It also gives the player instructions of what the game is about.
 * The most common Pokemon colors are blue and yellow.
 That is why the title is styled with a yellow color.

 ![page-title](https://user-images.githubusercontent.com/87748379/134821932-03d93924-b143-43c3-af31-b452fe6be838.JPG)

 ### **Start of the game**

-* Before the game starts all 12 cards get placed in random positions on the board.
+* Before the game starts all the 12 cards gets placed in random positions on the board.
-* All of the 12 cards have there back faced against the player.
+* All of the 12 cards have their back faced against the player.
 So the player doesn't know where the cards are positioned.
 * The card gets bigger when the player is hovering the mouse over it.
 This helps the player to know what card they are about to click on.

 ![before-game](https://user-images.githubusercontent.com/87748379/134822352-caca1b7c-2a79-4305-baee-8c603806a919.JPG)